 What I loved most were the heart-centered rituals and self-regulation strategies.
 These have become an integral part of my personal self-care "toolkit" and I use them every day.
 I recommend this course to anyone seeking the time and space to nurture themselves by shining a loving light on their grief.
 Thank you Shauna for creating a beautiful course.

 starts April 1st, 2021 with the first lesson released, and ends June 2nd with the last live call.
 Students will have access to the course

 content for the remainder of the year afterwards.

 How is this program structured?

-are 8 pre-recorded lessons released each week on Friday at 6:00pm PST.
+are 8 pre-recorded lessons released each week on Thursdays at 6:00pm Pacific time.

 Each lesson consists of a video teaching, guided practice, reflection